ravahn/machina/README.md

 Because it is accessing network data, it does require running under elevated security privleges on the local machine.
 It also requires configuring access through the local firewall, or disabling it completely, in order to read data.

-In order to simplify use of this library, the TCPNetworkMonitor class was added to poll the network data for a specific process and raise an event when new data arrives.
+In order to simplify use of this library, the TCPNetworkMonitor class polls the network data for a specific process and raises an event when new data arrives.
 Use of this class can be found in the TCPNetworkMonitorTests class, but here is some sample code:

     public static void Main(string[] args)
     {
         TCPNetworkMonitor monitor = new TCPNetworkMonitor();
-        monitor.WindowName = "FINAL FANTASY XIV";
+        monitor.Config.WindowName = "FINAL FANTASY XIV";
-        monitor.MonitorType = TCPNetworkMonitor.NetworkMonitorType.RawSocket;
+        monitor.Config.MonitorType = NetworkMonitorType.RawSocket;
-        monitor.DataReceived = (string connection, byte[] data) => DataReceived(connection, data);
+        monitor.DataReceivedEventHandler += (TCPConnection connection, byte[] data) => DataReceived(connection, data);
         monitor.Start();
         // Run for 10 seconds
         System.Threading.Thread.Sleep(10000);